RobZuazua/CrashCode/README.md

 Let me explain: You must genuinely want to master the interview and seek to understand what you must do in order to master it.

-### I sincerely and seriously want to understand how to master the technical interview.
+### Question: I sincerely and seriously want to understand how to master the technical interview.
 Do you have any insight on where to begin?

 1. Intuitive understanding of the required concepts